gblazquez/bowshockpy/docs/source/examples/examples_inputfile.rst

 Example 3: A side-on bowshock
 ---------------------------------------------

 This example of input file generates a bowhsock that is side-on; that is, in nearly contain in the plane-of-sky and, consequently, has blue- and red-shifted parts.
-As specified in outcube parameter, the intensities will be convolved and gaussian noise will be added.
+As specified in outcube parameter, the intensities will be convolved and Gaussian noise will be added.
 Also, the moments and the position velocity diagram will be computed.
 The cubes of the opcities, CO_column densities and masses are going also to be saved.

 .. code-block:: python